Tonku/elliptic_text/README.md

           // Text decorations are NOT supported and will throw an error if
           // specified.
-          //decoration: TextDecoration.overline
+          //decoration: TextDecoration.underline

           // Word spacing is NOT supported and will throw an error if
           // specified.
           //wordSpacing: 5.0
         ),